 Some may begrudge A Nightmare on Elm Street: The Dream Child for lowering the stakes, but I find Freddy works best as a pathetic figure, channeling the schoolyard pettiness that inspired Wes Craven’s original creation.
 I like, for instance, the way our baddie constantly looks over his shoulder in this one, as if to make sure his mom hasn’t caught up yet.
 Also consider the scene in which the extras in his own fantasy tear him to bits.
 By now, we know the “Springwood Slasher” too well to find any of his antics unsettling, but the idea of the nightmare world possessing dark corners beyond even his control piques my morbid curiosity in just the right way.

-You see, the dreamscape in A Nightmare on Elm Street: The Dream Child functions as its own character, with a strong gothic identity that permeates every gorgeous set and grotesque special effect.
-Slowing down the pace with long tracking shots, Hopkins allows us to experience Alice’s nightmare in its full, uninterrupted glory: no jump scares, gory distractions, or extraneous dialog (seriously, seven minutes pass before the first real conversation).
+You see, the dreamscape in A Nightmare on Elm Street: The Dream Child functions as its own character, with a strong Gothic identity that permeates every gorgeous set and grotesque special effect.
+Slowing down the pace with long tracking shots, Hopkins allows us to experience Alice’s nightmare in its full, uninterrupted glory: no jump scares, gory distractions, or extraneous dialogue (seriously, seven minutes pass before the first real conversation).
 I also appreciate how the director plays with dream logic, such as when our heroine switches identities mid sequence or draws herself on a comic book page to change settings.
 Brimming with inventiveness, these moments almost make up for the abysmal kill sequences, which may be the worst in the entire series.

 It’s as if the bigwigs at New Line Cinema took a gander at the shooting script and exclaimed, “Needs more zingers!
 Quick!”
 Unable to reconcile this request with the somber themes of A Nightmare on Elm Street: The Dream Child, Bohem threw his hands in the air and proceeded to extend every murder with two pages of lazy gibberish.
 The man didn’t even bother to delete the original demises, as one character crashes out of a truck, only to die again on a motorcycle, before waking up in the crashing truck.
 Oh, and don’t get me started on the comic book kill: “Faster than a bastard maniac, more powerful than a loco-madman!”
 What the hell does that even mean?!